-St. Andrew’s College is located in the most northern section of the Fort Garry campus.
+St. Andrew’s College is located in the northernmost section of the Fort Garry campus of the University of Manitoba.
 It is the first Ukrainian-language college to be opened by the Greek Orthodox Church in North America.
 Named after St. Andrew, apostle of Greece and Scythia and the patron saint of the Ukrainian Greek-Orthodox Church of Canada, the library contains one of the largest collections of orthodox manuscripts and books in the world.
 St. Andrew’s College in Winnipeg traces its beginnings to the Ukrainian Greek Orthodox Seminary which was established in Winnipeg in 1932.
 Previously, pastoral courses in theology were available only in Saskatoon and Regina.

 After the discontinuation of the high school program, Church leaders expressed the need to move the institution to the University of Manitoba campus.
 In 1960, negotiations were initiated with the University of Manitoba, culminating on June 14, 1962 when St. Andrew’s College became an associated college of the university.
 Construction of a new building on the campus began in December 1962 and was completed in the spring of 1964.

 Similar to St. Paul’s College and St. John’s College, both located south of St. Andrew’s, initial drawings and plans included a chapel in the southeast corner of the complex that was ultimately never realized.
 As the college exists today, an entrance portico on the south side leads to an exterior courtyard defined by a four-storey rectangular building to the west, a two-storey rectangular volume to the east, and a single-storey intersecting structure to the north.
 The buildings are finished in rough-hewn, random patterned Tyndall stone, with polished Tyndall stone dressing accentuating the windows.

 - Entrance portico on the south side of the building